sethreidnz/react-introduction-tutorial/04-Stateless-Functional-Components.md

 export default App
 ```

-As you can see we only have one employee now instead of a list.
-We will fix this in the next step.
+But now we only have one employee now instead of a list.
+Lets fix that.

 Next Step - [Component Props](05-Component-Props.md)